united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/administration/access-services-from-outside-cluster.md

 4. Go to the `spec.type` section and change the value from `ClusterIP` to `LoadBalancer`.
 5. After saving, your changes will be applied automatically and the service will be updated.
-Now, you can access the service with the configured address.
+Now, you can access the service at the configured address.

 ### Port forwarding